DataCTE/SDXL-Training-Improvements-From-NovelAI-Paper/README.md

   title={Improvements to SDXL in NovelAI Diffusion V3}, author={Ossa, Juan and Doğan, Eren and Birch, Alex and Johnson, F.}, journal={arXiv preprint arXiv:2409.15997v2}, year={2024}
 }

+@article{zhang2024itercomp,
+  title={IterComp: Iterative Composition-Aware Feedback Learning from Model Gallery for Text-to-Image Generation}, author={Zhang, Xinchen and Yang, Ling and Li, Guohao and Cai, Yaqi and Xie, Jiake and Tang, Yong and Yang, Yujiu and Wang, Mengdi and Cui, Bin}, journal={arXiv preprint arXiv:2410.07171v1}, year={2024}
+}
 ```